bjss-data-academy/apache-spark-databricks/streaming.md

 Spark adds some features to allow a data source to be _replayed_.
 We can ask for the data to be repeated to us.

-## Partition number and streaming
+## Shuffle partitions number and streaming

-200 default - bad
+For streaming, the deault number of shuffle partitions (200) is too high, and results in poor performance.

-change to something better
+Set the number of shuffle partitions to an optimised value, using the `defaultParallelism` constant:

 ```python
 spark.conf.set("spark.sql.shuffle.partitions", spark.sparkContext.defaultParallelism)